Primary

 Master the double leg version before attempting single leg curls.
 Keep your hips level—do not let them rotate or drop.
 The non-working leg can extend straight up or bend to help with balance initially.

-Want Single Leg Stability Ball Curl in your program?
+See where Single Leg Stability Ball Curl fits in your weekly plan

 Lie on back with one heel on ball.